w3c/w3c-website-redesign-documentation/writing-guide.md

 ## Publishing content
 We use [Netlify](https://www.netlify.com) to build and host the working in the open site.

-Any changes to the `netlify` branch are automatically deployed by Netlify and published to the live site at [https://w3c.studio24.net/](https://w3c.studio24.net/)
+Any changes to the `production` branch are automatically deployed by Netlify and published to the live site at [https://w3c.studio24.net/](https://w3c.studio24.net/)

-Please note you cannot publish changes directly to the `netlify` branch, instead you need to create a branch (or use the `develop` branch) for any changes and create a pull request to merge these into `netlify`.
+Please note you cannot publish changes directly to the `production` branch, instead you need to create a branch (or use the `develop` branch) for any changes and create a pull request to merge these into `production`.
 You can also use NetlifyCMS to manage the process of publishing content.

 ### NetlifyCMS publishing workflow
 All content is added as a draft, which then allows us to go through an editorial workflow to review and publish changes.
 Draft changes are added to a git branch and a new pull request is opened.
-Once approved, these changes are merged into the `netlify` branch.
+Once approved, these changes are merged into the `production` branch.

 A summary of how this works appears below (also see [publish mode](https://www.netlifycms.org/docs/configuration-options/#publish-mode)).